 Fans from around the world wrote an amazing 75,000 letters to Armstrong.
-The letters expressed appreciation and admiration for his accomplishments, and many asked for autographs, pictures, and mementos.
+The letters expressed appreciation and admiration for his accomplishments, and many asked for autographs, pictures, and souvenirs.

-Armstrong couldn’t possibly answer all those letters, but when he chose to answer, his responses were revealing.
+Armstrong couldn’t possibly answer all those letters, but his responses revealed when he chose to respond.

 Most notably, he wrote a letter to a young boy at the request of the child’s mother.
 The child did not know he was terminally ill.
-It was his wish to hear from his hero.
+Nevertheless, it was his wish to hear from his hero.

 The letter must have moved Armstrong deeply because he responded almost immediately.
 His letter to the boy arrived just in time.
-The young man passed away just hours after receiving it.
+Unfortunately, the young man passed away just hours after receiving it.

 What inspires you about Armstrong’s moxie?